-On March 24, 2020, Thai Prime Minister Prayut Chan-o-cha announced that, on March 26, 2020, he would declare a state of emergency, which may require persons to stay at home, not use certain forms of transportation, and/or not enter certain types of buildings, all of which appear likely to affect the functioning of garment factories, which, until now, have remained open.66
+On March 24, 2020, Thai Prime Minister Prayut Chan-o-cha announced that, on March 26, 2020, he would declare a state of emergency until April 30, requiring persons to stay at home, not use certain forms of transportation, and/or not enter certain types of buildings.
+76 The country's garment factories, however, have not been ordered to close, though many have suspended operations.

-That law ordinarily requires that factories that suspend operations and/or their workers' employment must pay such employees 75 percent of their regular wages during the period of suspension.67 This requirement to pay workers during a suspension does not apply, however, when, as would be the case in a government-ordered shutdown, the suspension is due to a situation of force majeure.68
+Thai law ordinarily requires that factories that suspend operations and/or their workers' employment must pay such employees 75 percent of their regular wages during the period of suspension.77 This requirement to pay workers during a suspension does not apply, however,